gk55gupta/Code2Win/README.md

 Website for developers to compete and learn.

 Hi,
-This website is for all you passionate computer science professionals and students to learn and grow.
+This my ongoing Web project which is a platform for computer science professionals and students to learn and grow.

 Never stop coding! happy learning.